A Little History of the World Wide Web

 Mike Sendall, Tim’s boss, the purchase of a NeXT cube, and allows Tim to go ahead and write a global hypertext system.

-February for the purposes of ECP division.
+February for ECP division.
 26 February 1991 Presentation of the project to the ECP/PT group.

 Workplan produced for CN/AS group.

 Presentation to “C5” Committee.
-General release of WWW on central CERN machines.
+A general release of WWW on central CERN machines.

 CERN Computer Seminar on WWW.